murphygroup/3DCellComposer/README.md

 ```
 where the channel lists are strings consisting of the names (not numbers) of the channels to be used for segmentation.
 Only 'deepcell' is supported as the segmentation_method by the PyPI package at this time.
 Additional optional arguments are described below.

-'run_3DCellComposerUsingPackage.py' is an example python script that calls ThreeDCellComposer.
+'run_3DCellComposerUsingPackage.py' is an example python program that calls ThreeDCellComposer.
+See also the script "run_examples.sh"

 ## Contact